ekonda/kutana/docs/plugin.rst

 - **priority** - you can manipulate order in which plugins process updates.
   Lower priority - later this plugin will get to process update.
 You should put often used plugins closer to a beginning as much as possible.
 You can set this value to your callback function.
+Default value is 45.
+Plugin's early callbacks executed with priority 10 greater than non-early callbacks.

 .. note::